 The Baylor2 Medical Track Program is a combined 8-year baccalaureate/MD program for high-achieving students.

 Baylor University and Baylor College of Medicine have an agreement that grants six outstanding high school students provisional acceptance to Baylor College of Medicine upon matriculation to Baylor University.
-One of the six students selected will receive a scholarship valued at $80,000 covering $10,000 per year for four years of undergraduate study at Baylor University and four additional years of medical study at Baylor College of Medicine.
+Two of the six students selected will receive a $40,000 scholarship ($10,000 distributed during their 4-year undergraduate career).
+The other four will receive a scholarship valued at $12,000 ($3,000 distributed during their 4-year undergraduate career).
+Upon entering Baylor College of Medicine, two of the students will be eligible to earn another scholarship valued again at $40,000 ($10,000 distributed during their 4-year professional school career).

 Each year, Baylor Law School selects six highly-talented freshmen to join the Baylor2 Law School Program.
 This program guarantees admission into Baylor Law School provided students meet certain academic criteria.
 Selection into the program carries with it a $40,000 scholarship ($10,000 per year for four years of undergraduate study at Baylor University) and a full-tuition scholarship toward a Baylor Law School degree.